natenka/pyneng-book-en/docs/source/book/14_regex/2b_spec_sym_repetition.rst

     In [4]: re.search('(a1)+', line).group()
     Out[4]: 'a1a1'

-    The expresson ``(a1)+`` uses brackets to specify that repetition is related to sequence of symbols 'a1'.
+    Expresson ``(a1)+`` uses brackets to specify that repetition is related to sequence of symbols 'a1'.

 IP address can be described by ``\d+\.\d+\.\d+\.\d+``.
 This plus is used to indicate that there can be several digits.
 And there’s also an expression  ``\.``.

-It is required because the point is a special symbol (it denotes any symbol).
-And in order to indicate that we are interested in a point as a symbol, you have to screen it - put a backslash in front of the point.
+It is required because the dot is a special symbol (it denotes any symbol).
+And in order to indicate that we are interested in a dot as a symbol, you have to screen it - put a backslash in front of a dot.

-Using this expression, you can get an IP address from the sh_ip_int_br string:
+Using this expression, you can get an IP address from sh_ip_int_br string:

 .. code:: python